basarat/byots/README.md

 **Still Just TypeScript**

 * `byots` will use whatever TypeScript version you install *in your application*.
-So you are actually using whatever TypeScript you bring in (recommend `npm install typescript@next`).
+So you are actually using whatever TypeScript you bring in.
+However we highly recommend `npm install typescript@next byots@latest` so you don't get any type definition - JavaScript inconsistencies.

 **But with the following advantage**